tjvananne/kaggle_dsb2017/tjv_materials/02_generate_features/README.md

 The items in **bold** are new relative to the previous checkpoint of deep-diving the project (001)

+Since stage 1 and stage 2 are basically the same thing, I'm only experimenting with stage 1 for now.
+I might change my mind and decide to start looking into stage 2 data as well as a "hold out" check.

 * **{PROJECT ROOT}**
 	- py_script (name this whatever)
 		* 001_read_segment_kaggle_data_scans.py - functions were taken from `unet_d8g_222f.py` in original repo